sigmarite/ludosport/README.md

 To start the development server run `nx serve streaming-companion`.

+## Keeping track of work

+Here you can find what we should do: [link to Trello](https://trello.com/b/5yql5Uql/ludosport);

 ## Running tasks

 To execute tasks with Nx use the following syntax: